Pysi/easyRLS/Matlab/README.txt

-Matlab programs are organized in modules (+ML, +NT, +Routines) and folders (MMAP, View, Compute, Utils, misc_functions)
+Matlab programs are organized in folders (MMAP, View, Compute, Utils, misc_functions)

-+ML 		contains Mlab dependencies for image processing +NT 		contains a custom focus and parameters parse +Routines 	contains Config

 MMAP 	contains functions and classes to deal with memory mapping View 	contains functions to visualize data